 Claim: Bioidenticals are safer than synthetic hormones.

-Evidence: The WHI results understandably sent some women looking for a safer alternative for symptom relief.
+Evidence: Understandably some women look for a safer alternative for symptom relief.
 Premarin is synthesized from the urine of pregnant mares and contains a mix of estrogens (some unique to horses), steroids, and various other substances.
 Might some unidentified molecule be responsible for the health risks?
 To many, the claim that bioidentical hormones are safer because they have the same chemical structure as those produced by our own bodies would seem plausible.

 Yet there's no good evidence to support this claim.
-Although bioidentical progesterone and the bioidentical estrogen estradiol have been approved, they haven't been studied in large, long-term trials like the WHI.
+Although bioidentical progesterone and the bioidentical estrogen estradiol have been approved, they haven't been studied in large, long-term trials.
 They're FDA-approved because they've been shown in trials to relieve menopausal symptoms and reduce the risk of osteoporosis.
 These claims are allowed on their packaging.
-And because the FDA has applied the results of the WHI to all approved estrogens and progestogens, these bioidenticals also carry black box warnings.
+And similar to other FDA approved estrogens and progestogens, these bioidenticals also carry black box warnings.
 Hormones from compounding pharmacies, which aren't FDA-approved, don't come with package inserts bearing the black box warning, giving the illusion of being safer than commercially marketed drugs.
 But the lack of a warning doesn't mean they're safer, only that compounding pharmacies aren't required to detail potential risks.
 To date, hormones from compounding pharmacies haven't been tested in clinical trials.
 Until then, the risks associated with them cannot be fully known.
 Finally, while compounding pharmacies are regulated by state pharmacy boards, they're not required — as manufacturers of approved drugs are — to report on side effects or other adverse outcomes from their products.